-Recommendation 26: We recommended the Assistant Secretary for Information and Technology implement improved procedures for monitoring contractor-managed systems and services and ensure information security controls adequately protect VA sensitive systems and data.
-(This is a modified repeat recommendation from prior years.)
+Recommendation 26: The OIG recommends the Assistant Secretary for Information and Technology implement improved procedures for monitoring contractor-managed systems and services and ensure information security controls adequately protect VA sensitive systems and data.
+(This is a repeat recommendation from prior years.)